The building known as “Detroit’s largest art object" has been dropping jaws in New Center for more than 80 years.

 As television stole audiences away from movie palaces, the Fisher Theatre began to struggle, showing films to far-from-full houses.
 For the last few years of the 1950s, it began showing second-run cinema.
 The final movie to screen there was "The Magnificent Seven" in 1960.

 In 1961, the Nederlander family – a well-known figure in the Detroit theater business – took over the Fisher Theatre.
 Working with Lawrence P. Fisher, the Nederlander Theatrical Corporation stripped the venue of its temple theme and replaced it with a far tamer, more modern look designed by the firm Rapp & Rapp.
-The theater’s original 3,500 seats were cut to 2,089.
+The theater's original 3,500 seats were cut to 2,089.
 Dark woods and earth toned marble was used, and a large bronze sculpture of a female figure on a white marble pedestal was added to the lobby.
 The theater would now show only legitimate theater.
-The renovation helped keep the theater alive, giving “an injection of glamour,” the Detroit Free Press Magazine noted in September 1966.
+The renovation helped keep the theater alive, giving "an injection of glamour," the Detroit Free Press Magazine noted in September 1966.
 Marble, wood, bronze and crystal done in a modern style were accented by a gold, white and walnut touch.
 The cost of the renovation was nearly $4 million.
-Lawrence Fisher died about a month before the grand reopening in October 1961.
+Lawrence Fisher died about a month before the theater reopened to the public on Oct.
+2, 1961.

 Ferry wrote in "The Buildings of Detroit" that “the Fisher Theater was the last of the great movie palaces to be built in Detroit.
 These great temples of amusement were the product of the prosperity and ebullience of the period that immediately preceded the great depression."
 Speaking of the remodeling job of 1961, Ferry wrote that thanks to the Fisher brothers’ “enterprise and civic pride, it became the most elegant and luxurious legitimate theater ever seen in Detroit.
 Thus an old era had ended and a new one begun."